Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 However, there are also other subject-specific tests.
 For instance, the GMAT for Business Degrees, GAMSAT for Medical School, etc.

-English Proficiency Tests Required to Study In UK
+English Proficiency Tests Required to Study In UK for Indian Students

 - TOEFL: The TOEFL is welcomed in almost all universities in the UK.
 The minimum score required varies according to the chosen university and chosen course.